docsforadobe/after-effects-scripting-guide/docs/overview.rst

 Stopping a running script
 *************************

-A script can be stopped by pressing Esc or Cmd+period (in Mac OS) when the After Effects or the script’s user interface has focus.
+A script can be stopped by pressing Esc or Cmd+period (in Mac OS) when the After Effects or the script's user interface has focus.
 However, a script that is busy processing a lot of data might not be very responsive.